Aetherinox/searxico-worker/README.md

 <br />

-If you get any **deprecation** warnings, ignore them.
-A few packages need to be migrated to their new fork packages.
 Next, confirm that Wrangler is installed by running the command:

 ```shell
 npx wrangler -v